RMerl/asuswrt-merlin/README-merlin.txt

              channel and channel width for the 5 GHz band, as the extension channel wasn't always accurately reported.
-  - CHANGED: Reworked layout of SSH settings on System page.
+  - CHANGED: Reworked layout of SSH settings on System page (based on Asus's own WIP)
   - CHNAGED: Allow FQDN (hostname + domain) rather than just hostnames on the WAN page (some ISPs require that)
-  - REMOVED: IPSEC support removed from ARM devices, as it's not compatible with the new DPI kernel modules.
-             The option remains available in the build environment if anyone wishes to create their own IPSEC-enabled build, however they must ensure that they disable the BWDPI option.
-(AC56, AC68)
+  - CHANGED: Made all models (except RT-N16) use the new filesystem drivers from Tuxera, resulting in general improved USB disk performance (and hopefully improved reliability as well).
   - REMOVED: Reverted various IPv6-related patches as they conflicted with Asus's own changes.
 These might make it back at a later time if deemed necessary.
+  - REMOVED: Removed layer7 filtering support in Netfilter from ARM devices due to compatibility issues (AC56,AC68)
   - FIXED: Missing mDNSResponder daemon preventing mt-daapd from working on MIPS devices (N16,N66,AC66)
   - FIXED: System Log wouldn't properly be positionned